TimmyTimon/first-webapp/README.md

 This is the first attempt in creating a web application

-We wil be creating an interacctive web application.
+We wil be creating an interactive web application.